limi/limi.github.io/_posts/2009-09-29-tab-matching.md

 We can always tweak this behavior once we have the initial implementation in place, but if there’s anything we didn’t think of — or improvements to the proposed approach — we’re always open to suggestions.
 In this case, please leave your comments on the [Mozilla Wiki page for Tab Matching] — thanks!

 [Alex Faaborg]: https://twitter.com/faaborg
-[thoughts from Madhava Enros and Aza Raskin]: http://www.azarask.in/blog/post/tabs-in-the-awesome-bar/
 [frecency]: https://developer.mozilla.org/en/The_Places_frecency_algorithm
 [“Power User” interface]: /tab-matching/#power-users
 [Mozilla Wiki page for Tab Matching]: https://wiki.mozilla.org/Talk:Firefox/Projects/Tab_Matches_in_Awesomebar